Classification of non-Kahler surfaces and locally conformally Kahler geometry: Brunella's theorem: all Kato surfaces are LCK

 Replacing $\hat \omega$ by $dd^c \max_{\delta}(f, f_1)$ on the annulus between $R$ and $R_{2\epsilon}$, we obtain a K\"ahler form $\hat \omega_1$.
 Since $\max_{\delta}(f, f_1) = f_1$ in a neighbourhood of $R$, the map $\Psi:\; (U, \hat\omega_1) \arrow (U_0, \hat \omega_1)$ acts by homothety mapping a neighbourhood of $R$ with the metric $\hat \omega_1$ isometrically to a neighbourhood of $\Psi(R)$ with the metric $A\hat \omega_1$ (however, $A\hat \omega_1= A\hat \omega$ outside the annulus bounded by $R$ and $R_{2\epsilon}$).
 We have constructed an LCK metric on any Kato surface. \endproof

+\remark The argument used in the proof of Brunella's theorem is valid for any open ball in $\C^n$, giving a generalization of Kato manifolds to arbitrary dimension.
+These manifolds, were explored in \cite{_IOP:new_Kato_}.
+By Brunella's theorem, they also admit an LCK structure.

 \remark Prior to publishing his general result in \cite{_Brunella:Kato_}, M. Brunella constructed examples of LCK metrics on Enoki surfaces (\cite{_Brunella:Enoki_}), which are special cases of class VII surfaces admitting a global spherical shell.
-Even before, LCK metrics on some Kato surfaces (hyperbolic Inoue and parabolic Inoue) also appeared as anti-self-dual bihermitian metrics, obtained by twistor methods in the work of A. Fujiki and M. Pontecorvo, see \cite{_Fujiki_Max:JDG_, _Fujiki_Max:SIGMA_}, and \cite{_Fujiki_Max:arxiv016_} where the possibilities for the Lee class (cohomology class of the Lee form $\theta\in \Lambda^1(M)$) of these structures is discussed (see also \cite{_Apostolov_Dloussky_}).
+Even before, LCK metrics on some Kato surfaces (hyperbolic Inoue and parabolic Inoue) also appeared as anti-self-dual bihermitian metrics, obtained by twistor methods in the work of A. Fujiki and M. Pontecorvo, see \cite{_Fujiki_Max:JDG_, _Fujiki_Max:SIGMA_}.
+In \cite{_Fujiki_Max:arxiv016_} possible values of the Lee class (cohomology class of the Lee form $\theta\in \Lambda^1(M)$) of these LCK structures is discussed; see also \cite{_Apostolov_Dloussky_}.
 As M. Pontecorvo pointed out, \cite{_Pontecorvo:letter_}, it is implicitly shown there that these Lee classes are different from the ones constructed by Brunella.

 {\bf Acknowledgments:} We are grateful to Georges Dloussky and Matei Toma for a careful reading of an early version of this paper and to Eduardo Esteves for an interesting discussion about elliptic surfaces.
+Stefan Nemirovski and Iku Nakamura helped with reference and corrections to the first version of this paper.
+Multiple thanks to Dmitry Kaledin and the anonymous referee for many insightful comments and useful suggestions which improved many proofs.

 {

 }

 {